-The Dunsborough streams catchment includes (from north to south) Meelup, Dolugup, Dandatup and Dugalup brooks.
+The Dunsborough streams catchment includes (from north to south) Meelup, Dolugup, Dandatup and Dugulup brooks.
 All streams flow seasonally and discharge to Geographe Bay.
 Dolugup Brook occurs entirely within Meelup Regional Park (Class ‘A’ Reserve) and is one of the few waterways within the Geographe catchment that has a completely vegetated and relatively undisturbed catchment.

 The Dunsborough waterways are of cultural significance to the Wardandi people and at least fifteen registered sites of significance occur within the catchment.
-The streams provide a diversity of habitat and food sources for native fauna and are known to support the Gilgie (Dandatup and Dugulup Brooks), Marron (Meelup Brook) and the Swan River goby (Meelup Brook).
+The streams provide a diversity of habitat and food sources for native fauna and are known to support the Gilgie (Dandatup and Dugulup Brooks), Marron (Meelup Brook) and the Blue spot goby (Meelup Brook).
 A River Action Plan developed by the Cape to Cape Catchment Group in 2006 outlines the characteristics, values, condition and management issues of the Dunsborough streams.

 Meelup Regional Park is located in the north-eastern part of the catchment.
 The park contains intact native vegetation with a few areas cleared for tourism purposes and fire control.
 Large urban lots with some areas of beef grazing occur in the western part of the catchment.
 In the south-western corner of the catchment is the town of Dunsborough, with surrounding land uses including urban residential areas, parks and golf courses, industrial and commercial businesses.